flrnbc/Multithreaded-Neural-Network/dev-README.md

   PerceptronData is 'pure data' whereas Perceptron contains the actual functions as well.

+# PerceptronData and Perceptron
+  We decided to compose Perceptron from PerceptronData.
+However, this led to some boilerplate code since we wanted to faciliate the access to the perceptron data (e.g. Rows(), Cols()).
+So some other design might be more elegant.

 # LayerBase vs Perceptron
   The class LayerBase simply adds additional data to a Perceptron.
   It is not strictly needed.
 We mainly use it to solve the problem